hemanthdindigallu/Cuda_Project/HOW_TO_RUN.md

 * * python main.py

+* Delete previous outputs to see the changes.

 * Following these steps should help you successfully run the image processing code using only NumPy and OpenCV in VS Code.
 If you encounter any issues, please let me know!

 ## Proof of Execution